 - 1 large yellow squash diced into ¼" pieces, about 1 ½ cups

 - ¼ teaspoon salt

 - 1 tablespoon lime juice plus more, for topping

 - 2 tablespoons minced fresh basil

 - Heat the oil in a large skillet over medium high heat, and saute the garlic, onion, and squash with the salt until the squash is soft and a bit browned, about 7-8 minutes.

-- Cut the corn kernels off of the cob, then toss in a large, glass bowl with the cooked squash and the rest of the ingredients, except for the avocado and lime juice.
+- Cut the corn kernels off of the cob, then add them to a large bowl with the cooked squash mixture, 1 tablespoon of lime juice, and fresh basil.

-- Stuff the mixture into the avocado halves, and top with more lime juice and a sprinkle of smoked paprika.
+- Stuff the corn-squash mixture into the avocado halves, and top with more lime juice and a sprinkle of smoked paprika.
 Serve immediately.